FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ### Problem Statement

-The rising rate of **human-error outages indicates operational gaps** that must be closed.
+The rising rate of **human-error outages indicates operational gaps** that must be addressed.
 Utilities need **stronger training programs, clearer operating procedures, digital checklists, and real-time monitoring systems** to reduce preventable disruptions.

 ---

-# 📌 INSIGHT 3 — Vandalism Is a Critical and Growing Threat, Especially in WECC (47.7% of Outages)
+# 📌 INSIGHT 3 — Vandalism is a Critical and Growing Threat, especially in the WECC region (48.2% of Vandalism Outages)

 ### Story

-While weather dominates outage frequency nationally, **vandalism has quietly become one of the most destabilizing man-made threats to the grid** — and certain regions are feeling the impact disproportionately.
+While weather dominates outage frequency nationally, **vandalism has quietly become one of the most destabilising man-made threats to the grid** — and certain regions are feeling the impact disproportionately.

-Across all regions, vandalism accounts for a significant share of outages, but in the **WECC** region, it is the dominant driver, where up to **50% of all outages** occurred — the highest concentration in the country and representing **15.6% of all outages recorded nationwide** (see Fig. 6).
+Across all regions, vandalism accounts for a significant share of outages, but in the **WECC** region, it is the dominant driver, where almost **50% of all outages** occurred — the highest concentration in the country and representing **14.86% of all outages recorded nationwide** (see Fig. 6).

-**SERC** and **TRE** also show high vulnerability, with vandalism causing **15.91%** and **7.49%** of outages respectively (see Fig 5).
+**SERC** region also shows high vulnerability, with **15.34%** of vandalism outages occurring (see Fig. 4).
 These are not isolated events; they form a pattern severe enough to raise concerns about **infrastructure security** and **regulatory preparedness**.

 ---